 Again, most manufacturers advise against using any additional mattress or switching the mattress in a pack and play from the original one supplied.

 For infants under 12 months old, you really shouldn’t try these, as they may create an unsafe sleeping situation.
 However, if you have a toddler with opinions, consider using manufacturer approved solutions.

-Manufacturers such as Graco makes a thicker, quilted pack n play sheet that fits perfectly over the mattress pad of all Graco Pack n Play models.
-You can also buy third-party versions.
+Manufacturers such as Graco makes a thicker, quilted pack n play sheet that fits over the mattress pad of all Graco Pack n Play models.

 Always make sure you measure your pack n play carefully to get sheets that fit it perfectly, as having excess fabric can bunch up and cause a hazard for your baby.